 This is touted by many as one of the best lakes in Minnesota and is arguably the most visited lake in all of Itasca County.

-From May to early July, anglers often come out to fish in this active lake, which contains several types of fish, including slab crappie, muskie, and walleye.
+From May to early July is an especially active time on Cut Foot Sioux, with anglers chasing slab crappie, muskie, and walleye.
 Ice fishing is also available on this lake in December.
 Need a boat?
-Cut Foot Sioux Lake has easy access to boat rentals and lodging nearby!
+Cut Foot Sioux Resort has easy access to boat rentals and lodging nearby!

 3. Snelling Lake

-Housing several types of fish, including bass, bluegill, pumpkinseed fish, and northern pike, fishermen will not be disappointed.
+Housing several types of fish, including bass, bluegill, pumpkinseed, and northern pike, fishermen will not be disappointed.
 Aside from fishing, canoes and paddleboats are also encouraged to venture on Snelling Lake.

 4. Rainy Lake

-At this lake, expect to catch a variety of 15 to 20-inch fishes!
+At this lake, expect to catch a variety of 15 to 20-inch walleye!
 Fishermen often report that this lake never disappoints them when they visit.

 This lake is one of the highest valued destinations in Minnesota.
 Rainy Lake offers several types of fish not limited to crappie galore, northern pike, smallmouth bass, and walleye.
 It also has a beautiful display of bays, reefs, and islands surrounding the area.

-Aside from fishing, you can go on guided fishing tours, rent boats, and lodge at resorts nearby that have more activities for you and the entire family to enjoy onshore.
+Aside from fishing on Rainy Lake, you can go on guided fishing tours, rent boats, and lodge at resorts nearby that have more activities for you and the entire family to enjoy onshore.

 5. Otter Tail Lake

-Otter Tail Lake is the best walleye fishing location in Minnesota.
-The mass of acres, 13,725-acres to be exact, is surrounded by beautifully developed shorelines.
+Otter Tail Lake is often claimed to be the best walleye fishing destination in Minnesota.
+The lake has 13,725-acres of water surrounded by beautiful shorelines.

-Anglers of all ages and experiences come to this lake throughout the year.
+Anglers of all ages and experiences come to Otter Tail Lake throughout the year.
 They do not leave empty-handed after fishing at this lake for a day or weekend, especially from May to the middle of June, the prime season to capture their desired fish at this lake!